-Following completion of the field experience hours the capstone field internship allows the student to progress to developing high-level decision making by integrating and applying Paramedic learning in all educational domains.
-During the capstone field internship, the student assesses and manages patients in the prehospital environment and serves in the role of Team Leader.
+The capstone field internship allows the student to develop and practice high-level decision making by integrating and applying Paramedic learning in all educational domains.
+During this time the student assesses and manages patients in the prehospital environment and progresses to the role of Team Leader.

-Field Internship Experience Logistics
+Capstone Field Internship Logistics